 A pair of red foxes (Vulpes vulpes) along with their burrow was observed on the southeastern-most portion of the study area, which is located at the corner of Aviation Boulevard and Imperial Highway.
 Although a non-native species and not afforded federal status pursuant to the federal Endangered Species Act or state status pursuant to the California Department of Fish and Wildlife, the red fox is still afforded protection pursuant to the fur-bearing mammals act (California Fish and Game Code §4000-4012).
-LAWA will consult with the U.S. Department of Agriculture (USDA) Wildlife Services to manage red fox.
+The U.S. Department of Agriculture (USDA) Wildlife Services are responsible for actively managing red foxes and other wildlife onsite in accordance with California Fish and Game Code Sections 4000-4012, 4152, and 4180.